 Foliage: Deeply lobed.

-Once ready transplant Serpent gourd outdoors singly or at least 1.5 m apart and grow in a sunny area that has afternoon shade.
-Ideally they should be grown in a moist soil that is humus rich.
+Once ready, transplant Serpent gourd outdoors singly, or at least 1.5 m apart (5 feet).
+Grow Trichosanthes in a sunny area, that has afternoon shade.
+Ideally this location shouldhave a moist soil that is humus rich.